 So, if you don’t want to buy a new longboard just to find better ABEC ratings in bearings, invest in the bearings only and replace them with the older ones.

 4. Upgrade the Wheels

-Sometimes, your longboarding speed is low due to the wheels inside it.
+It is obvious that the wheels play the most vital role in slow and fast rides.
+We notices that sometimes our longboarding speed is low due to the wheels.
 The manufacturers build two types of rollers: stiff and soft.
 The stiffer ones are suitable for bearing the rider’s weight and rolling at higher speeds.
 The softer pair of wheels have a smaller size and roll over the different surfaces with the exact grip and smoothness.
 If you feel secure while riding the board but struggle in generating pace, you need to upgrade the wheels.